 Virtuality Group creates VR arcade machines that can be found at video game centers.
 The machines boasted short response time and provided gamers with stereoscopic vision devices, game controllers, and the ability to cooperate in multiplayer games.
 In the 90s VR gaming was already powered with a bunch of hardware appliances, such as VR headsets, subsystems for graphics rendering, 3D trackers, exoskeleton-like wearable pieces.
 This trend is still ongoing.

 The Lawnmower Man the movie premiere.
 The plot was based on a fiction story of a scientist who used VR on a mentally ill patient.
-This was another example of how VR was becoming a natural part of a media entertainment industry.
+This was another example of how VR was becoming a natural part of the media entertainment industry.

 Louis Rosenberg develops Virtual Fixtures.
 This AR system was developed in order to improve users’ capabilities to accomplish manipulative tasks.
 The system was developed at the U.S. Air Force Research Laboratory and was a classic AR overlay upon a user’s information perception.
 The system passed a Fitts Law performance testing and showed that such systems can significantly improve human performance in particular tasks.